Summer

 Can parents or guardians participate?

 Parents and guardians can attend the orientation session at the start of the program.
-Additionally, a workshop will be offered to families on how to identify the signs and symptoms of mental health concerns in their child and how to obtain resources and services.
+Workshops for parents and guardians will be offered, centered on mental wellness.

 What meals are provided?

-Participants will receive nutritious meals and healthy snacks through CSU’s dining facility.
+Participants will receive nutritious meals through CSU’s dining facility.

 How are participants selected for the program?